Cecropia peltata

-Cecropia peltata is a fast-growing tree in the genus Cecropia.
+Cecropia peltata is a fast-growing tree in the nettle family Urticaceae.
 Common names include trumpet tree, trumpet-bush, bacano, bois canon and snakewood.
 It is listed as one of the world's 100 worst invasive alien species.

 Description

 Cecropia peltata is a fast-growing tree, normally reaching 15 m, but occasionally growing up to 25 m tall.
 The leaves are large – 10–60 cm in length and width, but more commonly about 20 × 20 cm and palmately divided into 7–11 (but generally 8–10) lobed.
 The upper surfaces of the leaves are scaled, while the lower surfaces are covered with minute hair, interspersed with longer ones.
 The petioles are generally 20–50 cm long, while the branches are green and covered with short, stiff hairs.

 Like other members of the genus, C. peltata is dioecious – there are separate male and female plants.
 Male flowers, which are 1–1.5 mm long, are borne in spikes 10–60 cm long.
 The male inflorescence is enclosed in a spathe which splits open and drops off once the anthers mature.
 The female flowers are borne in paired spikes 3–5 cm long.
 The fruit, which is about 2 mm long, is an achene which is enclosed in a fleshy jacket which forms from the perianth.